-The chances are you’ll pick up on one or two of the effects really easily, but you might struggle with the third and the fourth will probably stump most people.
+One or two of the effects are very common and many guitarists will easily identify them, but you might struggle with the third and the fourth will probably stump most people.

 If you’re not very familiar with the differences between similar sounding effects (eg: what’s the difference between a phaser and a flanger?), you’re likely to think the clip uses one type of effect when it’s really something else.

 If you’ve spent a lot of time experimenting and learning about the range of guitar effects available today, you can probably identify three or all four effects easily.

 If you can’t figure out what any of the effects are in the above clip, you need to spend some time learning about effects.
 Even if I tell you exactly what effects are used (I will later on), it’s not going to help you for the next song.